solus-project/linux-driver-management/README.md

  - GL/X11 configuration for proprietary drivers/Optimus ("always on" support)
  - Abstraction of system GPU configuration to determine iGPU vs dGPU, hybrid/optimus identification, simple classification, etc.

+## TODO

+Currently LDM library does the minimum work needed to enumerate devices and access very basic properties, whilst providing fairly complex matching systems.
+However, there are some things left to do in future:

+ - Expose udev/system properties of devices
+ - Add APIs to deal with each individual device child type
+ - Further expose `LdmWifiDevice`, etc.

+In short the enumeration functions currently focus on detecting capabilities, and for the first release advanced introspection has been omitted.

 ## Library

 The core library provides a GObject API to query and discover devices.
 The `LdmManager` type is the main library entry point and supports library-level plugins to extend the detection capabilities.